jardieljr/derivatives/README.md

 * q is the continuously compounded dividend yield
 * t is the time to maturity

-Foundations of the Binomial Option Pricing Model
+# Foundations of the Binomial Option Pricing Model

 The binomial option pricing model consists of an iterative approach, enabling the specification of nodes, during the time period between the valuation date and the option’s expiration date.
 Each iteration is segmented between two possible outcomes, a move up and move down that takes the shape of a binomial tree.

-The assumptions of the Binomial Option Pricing Model
+## The assumptions of the Binomial Option Pricing Model

 The binomial option pricing model assumes that the price of the underlying asset will move up or down by a specified amount over a period.
 Based on the assumption that asset prices in the future follow binomial distribution, the no-arbitrage price of options can be determined.
 The binomial option pricing is relatively simple in computation even if it can become tedious for the implementation of a multi-period model.
 Compared with the black and Scholes model, the binomial model is useful for American options.
 The model provides empirical results according to the inputs we set, and the holder has the right to exercise at any time before expiration.
 Another significant advantage is the multi period view, which provides the transparency of the price and option value of the underlying asset over time.

-The underlying assumptions for the binomial option pricing model:
+## The underlying assumptions for the binomial option pricing model :

 * At every point in time, two possible outcomes of the price; a move up and a move down
 * The underlying asset pays dividends